passion-dev37/MERN_Admin_App/README.md

 > features i18n, Role-based Access Control, event logging, redux state management, swagger UI REST api documentation and more.

-> some of the sign in page animations are made with Greensock and Sass.
+> Some of the sign in page animations are made with Greensock and Sass.

-> include terms/tags that can be searched

 **Badges will go here**